informaticon/div.cpp.base.pbni-framework-usage-example/README.md

  C:\vcpkg\vcpkg.exe install --triplet=x86-windows-static boost-stacktrace boost-utility boost-multiprecision
 ```

 Clone this repo using ``--recursive``.
 Or clone it normally and run ``git submodule update --init --recursive`` after.
-Then create a build folder and run CMake:
+Then cd into the new directory. create a build folder and run CMake:
 ```ps1
 mkdir build; cd build